 This rule adopted under authority conferred upon the chancellor of higher education by section 3333.122 of the Revised Code.

 (1) "Ohio resident" as used in this rule has the same meaning as used in rule 3333-1-10 of the Administrative Code.

-Each eligible participating institution shall determine the residency status of students for Ohio college opportunity grant (OCOG) purposes in accordance with rule 3333-1-10 of the Administrative Code.
-Institutions of higher education participating in the OCOG program shall provide individual students with a fair and adequate opportunity to present proof of their Ohio residency for purposes of this rule.
+Each eligible participating institution is responsible for determining the residency status of students for Ohio college opportunity grant (OCOG) purposes in accordance with rule 3333-1-10 of the Administrative Code.
+Institutions of higher education participating in the OCOG program are to provide individual students with a fair and adequate opportunity to present proof of their Ohio residency for purposes of this rule.
 Such institutions may require the submission of affidavits and other documentary evidence which it may deem necessary for a full and complete determination under this rule.

 (2) Enrollment status definitions

 A "full-time student" is one who is enrolled in a degree-granting curriculum at a participating institution for not less than twelve credit hours per semester, quarter, or term.

 A "three-quarters-time student" is one who is enrolled in a degree granting curriculum at a participating institution for not less than nine and no more than eleven credit hours per semester, quarter, or term.

 A "half-time student" is one who is enrolled in a degree-granting curriculum at a participating institution for not less than six and no more than eight credit hours per semester, quarter, or term.

 A "one-quarter-time student" is one who is enrolled in a degree-granting curriculum at a participating institution for not less than one and no more than five credit hours per semester, quarter, or term.

 (3) Appropriate academic progress